legioner9/NBash/.arb/util/mc.ram/.grot/hotkey.md

     - select block
     - ^f - select file in dial to save
     - cusor on ins place
-    - %f - select file in dial to insert
+    - %F5 - select file in dial to insert

 ## in cli

     *p prev hist cmnd
     *

+## bfr